Jokeren/netlify/content/project/hpctoolkit/index.md

 tags = ["Performance Tool", "Parallel Computing"]

 # Project summary to display on homepage.
-summary = "Extending HPCToolkit to provide a complete profile view for GPU-accelerated applications."
+summary = "Our tool provides a profile view and a trace view for GPU-accelerated applications.
+The profile view identifies where GPU APIs are invoked in CPU calling context, approximates calling context for GPU execution, and analyzes instruction mix for GPU kernels.
+The tool traces CPU and GPU activities for a large number of processes and threads with minimal overhead."

 # Slides (optional).
 #   Associate this page with Markdown slides.